ShubhamKumarNigam/NyayaMind/model/readme.md

 - Phi-4-reasoning (16-bit)
 - Qwen3.5-27B (16-bit)

-The best performing model Qwen3.5-27B model along with the LoRA Adaptors are available at the following link.
+The best performing model Qwen3.5-27B model along with the LoRA Adaptors are available at the [drive](https://drive.google.com/drive/folders/154VMFASsRmLDJ3zeLezUYVea2KPDU9tt?usp=sharing)

 To run inference on a list of samples, with the state-of-the-art (SOTA) model run the following command: